phillycommunitywireless/phillycommunitywireless/content/sessions/_index.md

 layout: list
 ---

-Please check our weekly meeting notes to stay up-to-date with our progress!
+Stay up-to-date on our progress with weekly meeting notes.
+And check back soon: we are currently catching up with the back log.